top of page

 Q. Will you tell people what I talk about.
 Can that happen?

-A. Confidentiality is paramount at MOOD.
-As a therapist I adhere to two code of ethics, those of the British Columbia Association of Clinical Counsellors and the British Columbia College of Social Workers, and comply with the Common Law Privacy Act
+Confidentiality is a fundamental principle at MOOD, with adherence to the ethical standards of both the British Columbia Association of Clinical Counsellors and the British Columbia College of Social Workers.
+However, it's important to note that the Privacy Act does not guarantee an absolute right to privacy.

 Q. What are your fees, and are they covered by MSP or other insurance?